emberjs/rfcs/text/0000-ember-data-packages.md

   2) _initializeStoreService eagerly instantiates the store to ensure that `defaultStore` is our store. we should get rid of this but can't until there is a `defaultStore` RFC for ember itself.

   3) normalizeModelName is defined... very oddly.
 Why?
-Also we should probably deprecate this and continue to move to a world in which less normalization of modelName is required.
+We should probably deprecate this and continue to move to a world in which less normalization of modelName is required.

 #### `@ember-data/relationship-layer`